 Microsoft keeps an eye on your account access to help prevent another person from signing in without your permission.
-When we detect a sign-in attempt from a new location or device, we add a second layer of protection and send you email message and SMS alerts.
+When we detect a sign-in attempt from a new location or device, we add a second layer of protection, sending you an email message and an SMS alert.
 This may happen if you sign in to your account while traveling, or if you install a new app that signs in with your account.

 We let you know about an unusual sign-in attempt in two ways:

-- When you try to sign in, you'll see a message about detecting something unusual about your sign-in.
+- When you try to sign in from an unusual location or device, you'll see a message about detecting something unusual about your sign-in.
 To help protect your account, we require you to provide a security code from one of your alternate contact methods.
 This extra step prevents people who aren't you from signing in.

 - We'll send you notifications to all of your alternate contact methods.
 This notification can either be an email message or a text message.
 If you aren't sure about the source of an email message, check the sender.
 A legitimate email message should originate from the Microsoft account team at email@example.com.

-If you received an unusual activity notice while sending email in Outlook, see Unusual activity in Outlook for more info.
+If you received an unusual activity notice while sending email in Outlook, see Unblock my Outlook.com account for more info.

 If you signed in from a new location or installed a new app

-We may have blocked your sign in if you're using a new device in a new location.
+We may have blocked your sign-in if you're using a new device or you're in a new location.
 This security measure helps keep your account safe in case someone else gets your account information and tries to sign in as you.
-To unlock your account, follow the instructions on the sign-in screen by selecting where we can send you a security code.
-Once you receive the code, enter it to access your account.
+To unlock your account, follow the instructions on the sign-in screen and select where we can send you a security code.
+After you've receive the code, enter it to access your account.